AM I IN SAFE HANDS?

 Believe it or not, many people love falling out of the boat.
 It's exciting.
 But it can be disorienting and a little overwhelming at first.
 Many people have taken multiple trips and never fallen in.
 Some people swim on their first trip.
 It's all a part of rafting.
 Before you go on any trip, you'll be given extensive instructions on what to do if you fall in, and how to stay safe.
 Follow your guide's instructions, and your "swim" could be the most exciting part of your trip and a great story to ...

 Your trip begins when you meet the trip leader at your designated place and time.
 He or she will collect your release forms and distribute wetsuits PFD Helmet Etc. Then everyone gets on the bus which will transport you to the “put in” where we put our rafts in the river.
 At the put in, the trip leader will give you a safety talk - a vital 20 to 30 minute discussion about how to be safe on the water.
 Then you'll head to your boat and jump in!
 Paddle down the river ...

 All raft and rafting equipment owned and operated by White World Expeditions Rafting exceed safety standard.
 All rafts are self-bailing and excellent condition and are fully equipped for the expedition you are on.

 WHAT SHOULD I WEAR ON THE RIVER?

-Luckily…this is not a fashion contest!
+Well this is not a fashion contest!
 Your gear will depend on the time of year, water temperature, and weather for your trip.
 Ask your outfitter for gear recommendations before your trip.
 As a rule of thumb we recommend you dress for the water temperature, rather than the air temperature, since you'll be getting wet.
-Hotter days, with cold water, we recommend wearing a wetsuit, which can be provide from us when you make your booking.
-Cooler days, with cold water, and especially Class ...
+Hotter days, with cold water, we recommend wearing a quick dry Shorts & T-shirts & Wetsuits drytop.

 WHICH TRIPS ARE BEST FOR ME?